sofiacinalli/SMPE-2025-2026/Peer evaluation/Report_Around_Simpson's_Paradox.md

 3. In order to avoid a bias induced by arbitrary and non-regular age groupings, it is possible to try to perform a logistic regression.
 If we introduce a Death variable of 1 or 0 to indicate whether the individual died during the 20-year period, we can study the Death ~ Age model to study the probability of death as a function of age according to whether one considers the group of smokers or non-smokers.
 Do these regressions allow you to conclude or not on the harmfulness of smoking?
 You will be able to propose a graphical representation of these regressions (without omitting the regions of confidence).

-## Objectives
-- Compute overall mortality rates by smoking status
-- Investigate the effect of age as a confounding variable
-- Illustrate Simpson's Paradox through stratified analysis
-- Use logistic regression to model mortality as a function of age and smoking status

 ## Question 1: Overall mortality rates by smoking status

 For this first question, we begin by reading the dataset and constructing a contingency table in order to analyze the total number of women who were alive or dead after the follow-up period, according to their smoking habits.